CeON/fairchive/doc/sphinx-guides/source/style/foundations.rst

 Socicon Icon Font
 -----------------

 We use `Socicon <http://www.socicon.com>`__ for our custom social icons.
-In the footer we use icons for Twitter and Github.
+In the footer we use icons for X and Github.
 In our Share feature, we also use custom social icons to allow users to select from a list of social media channels.

 .. raw:: html

 	<div class="panel panel-default code-example">
 	  <div class="panel-body">
       <span class="socicon socicon-github h1" title="Dataverse On GitHub"></span>
-      <span class="socicon socicon-twitter h1" title="Dataverse On Twitter"></span>
+      <span class="socicon socicon-x h1" title="Dataverse On X"></span>
       <span class="socicon socicon-facebook h1" title="Dataverse On Facebook"></span>
 	  </div>
 	</div>